Skip to Main Content

 Difficulties with the security of IoT devices

-If we were to determine the most obvious weakness in the Internet of Things (IoT), it would most commonly be related to security, not only in consumer devices but also in engineering and manufacturing.
+If we were to determine the top weakness in the Internet of Things, it would definitely be security.
+This aspect is crucial not only in consumer devices, but also in the engineering and manufacturing of these interconnected systems.

 Security problems of the Internet of Things (IOT)